IvanKare-AQ/ERP_DB_Editor/App_Requirements.md

 ## Data Export and Save Requirements
 - Save functionality writes all modifications to `data/component_database.json`
-- Column order preserved from original JSON structure
+- Column order is preserved from the original JSON structure
-- Column renaming handled during save (display names → JSON column names)
+- No column renaming occurs during export or save; the exact JSON field names remain intact (only the `"ERP Name"` object is flattened when generating Excel files)
-- All user modifications (ERP name, Manufacturer, REMARK, category reassignments) persisted to JSON
+- All user modifications (ERP Name object, Manufacturer, Remark, Category/Subcategory/Sub-subcategory reassignments) are persisted to JSON
 - Data enrichment: Level 3 parameters (Stage, Origin, Serialized, Usage) automatically enriched from `data/airq_categories.json`

 ## User Interface Requirements